riccardoEspositoXhpo/cs50/README.md

-# computerScienceFundamentals
+# CS50

-This repo hosts some basic notes in my journey towards computer science proficiency.
+This repo hosts my code from CS50x course